 In some cases, other interested parties may petition for and be awarded visitation.
 Parties with any legitimate interest can be awarded visitation.
 Some examples of interested parties include grandparents, stepparents, adult siblings, or other relatives to the child.

 Before initiating a custody and visitation case, it’s important to understand which court has jurisdiction.
 Virginia has adopted the UCCJEA, or Uniform Child Custody and Jurisdiction Enforcement Act.
 This statute sets out where jurisdiction of the matter is proper.
 Before filing a case in Virginia, the petitioning party has to verify there are no prior custody orders and the child has resided in Virginia for at least 6 months.

 There can be situations where Virginia will exercise jurisdiction even when these requirements have not been met, such as in emergency motions.
 You should consult with a child custody lawyer before initiating a custody case to ensure you file in the proper place.

-If you are facing a contested custody or visitation case, contact our office today to schedule a call with one of our Client Services Coordinators.
+Do you need legal assistance with a child custody case?
+Contact our office today or schedule a call with one of our client services coordinators.